Our Maternal-Fetal Medicine Fellowship Program is a three-year program accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 The University of Florida College of Medicine Department of Obstetrics and Gynecology has a strong tradition of excellence in teaching.
 Because of the quality of the medical school and department, we attract outstanding students and residents.
 Our department frequently receives the College’s award for the best clinical teaching of medical students.
 We expect that our MFM fellows will be strong contributors to this teaching effort.

-We have many scheduled teaching conferences, including daily board rounds, weekly MFM Fellows’ Conference, Ob/Gyn Grand Rounds, Reproductive and Perinatal Biology Seminar, Neonatal-Maternal-Fetal Medicine Multidisciplinary Conference, Department Journal Clubs and Research Conferences, monthly Fetal Echocardiography and Pediatric Conference.
+We have many scheduled teaching conferences, including daily board rounds, weekly MFM Fellows’ Conference, Ob/Gyn Grand Rounds, Reproductive and Perinatal Biology Seminar, Neonatal-Maternal-Fetal Medicine Multidisciplinary Conference, Department Journal Clubs and Research Conferences, and monthly Fetal Echocardiography Conference.
 Faculty, fellows, and residents from numerous departments are invited to attend.